spiral/docs/docs/en/start/configuration.md

 ## Environment Variables

+The Spiral Framework integrates with [Dotenv](https://github.com/vlucas/phpdotenv), so you can store all your environment variables in a `.env` file at the root of your project.

+> **Note**
+> If you're starting a new project, there's a `.env.sample` file that you can use as a guide.

 Using environment variables is a great way to separate the configuration of your application from the code itself.
 This makes it easy to change certain options depending on the environment you're running the application in, without having to modify the code.